circuitnet/circuitnet.github.io/README.md

 ```

 ### Change Log

+- 2024/11/09

+  Re-upload LEF/DEF, netlist and graph information to fix issue #38.

+  Add demo for building graph with the graph_information in the dataset here.

+  Add section FAQ on web page.

 - 2023/7/24

   Code for feature extraction released.
 Users can use it to implement self-defined features with the LEF/DEF we released or extract features with LEF/DEF from other sources.
 Read the [REAME](https://github.com/circuitnet/CircuitNet/blob/main/feature_extraction/README.md) for more information.